untitaker/blog/content/articles/kill-webdav.rst

 probably exceed the RAM of Travis' VMs.

 .. [#] Except Baikal_, it's the only FOSS server I can recommend.
-Yes, it's written in PHP, no comment.
+Yes, it's written in PHP, no comment about that.
 FastMail is pretty good too.

-As far as I know, it's the only client with a testsuite actually doing that in an automated way.
-Other clients such as DavDroid_ just have a obscenely high amount of tolerance for invalid server responses.
-Their client is quite good, given that you use a good server.

 The future
 ==========

 I'm currently playing around with remoteStorage_.
 It's a file transfer protocol, like WebDAV.
 But at least the protocol is simple, based on HTTP, and a little JSON for file listings.
 It doesn't support locks.
 It doesn't support ACLs, or whatever they are called.
 It doesn't support attaching arbitrary properties to a folder.
 It doesn't support all those crazy features that make CalDAV- and CardDAV-servers hard to implement, and as a result clients.
 Yes,